Recovery Info for Exiters

 1 Since this tape was made, CAN is no longer a recommended resource.
 It was bankrupted by Scientology and is staffed by its operatives.
 Any mention of CAN on this tape is before this took place.
 More information on CAN is contained in this offsite report.

 2 The Ambassador Report helped many to leave the Worldwide Church of God through its exposé of the organization.
-Many issues (including the letters) have valuable info which exposes the WCG, HWA and Joseph Tkach, Sr. In the beginning Trechak and the team that he worked with appeared to have a very noble goal.
+In the beginning Trechak and the team he worked with appeared to have a very noble goal.
 But after awhile, the message in his AR became mixed, causing people to become bitter instead of being on the road to healing.
-His later reports were referring readers off to agnostic, aberrant, cultic, New Age, meta-physical, anti-Bible and humanistic sources through comments, letters, addresses and book titles.
+Later reports were referring readers off to agnostic, aberrant, meta-physical, humanistic, and anti-Bible sources through comments, letters, addresses and book titles.
 John Trechak died September 2, 1999.
 (Note: Please be aware that the AR is now posted on an atheist website.)

 3 Some prefer the word "target" instead of "victim."
 Tim Field, author of Bully in Sight has this to say: "The word 'victim' allows disingenuous people to tap into and stimulate other people's misconceptions and prejudices of victimhood.
 'Target' correctly identifies that it is the choice of the bully to bully, it is not the choice of the target to be targeted."